 City of BaysideCommunity profile

-In Black Rock, 43.3% of the dwellings were medium or high density, compared to 39% in the City of Bayside.
+In Black Rock, 43.3% of the dwellings were medium or high density, compared to 39% in City of Bayside.

 Dwelling Type is an important determinant of Black Rock's residential role and function.
 A greater concentration of higher density dwellings is likely to attract more young adults and smaller households, often renting.
 Larger, detached or separate dwellings are more likely to attract families and prospective families.
 The residential built form often reflects market opportunities or planning policy, such as building denser forms of housing around public transport nodes or employment centres.